toptensoftware/flashy/flashy/README.md

 When the indicator is off, this indicates either the bootloader isn't running, or is still in in a non-default (ie: high) baud rate mode after a failed or cancelled flash operation.
-Normally, 2.5 seconds after a failed flash the bootloader will revert to the default baud rate and the heart beat indicator will re-appear.
+Normally, half a second after a failed flash the bootloader will revert to the default baud rate and the heart beat indicator will re-appear.